 Kenny Scharf – Arrested in Bushwick

 Renowned American muralist, painter, installation artist and sculptor Kenny Scharf, is mostly known for his terrific Pop Surrealism imagery.
-The imagery often contains anthropomorphic animals and imagined creatures, first gaining attention during the 1980’s in New York, alongside names such as Jean-Michel Basquiat and Keith Haring.
+The imagery often contains anthropomorphic animals and imagined creatures, first gaining attention during the 1980s in New York, alongside names such as Jean-Michel Basquiat and Keith Haring.
 However, Kenny Scharf was apprehended in 2013, for painting a snake on a wall in Bushwick, having been found in front of the wall with spray cans by the police.
-He was charged with the Class A misdemeanour of creating graffiti and the Class B misdemeanour of being in possession of a graffiti instrument.
+He was charged with the Class A misdemeanor of creating graffiti and the Class B misdemeanor of being in possession of a graffiti instrument.
 On the plus side, Scharf discovered that the police who apprehended him were fans of his work!

 Image of Kenny Scharf by Getty Images via Huffington Post

 Australian born artist Anthony Lister has become recognised for his wonderful paintings which act as parodies of modern life, with influences ranging from graffiti, pop art, comic books, cartoons and childhood memories.
 But unfortunately the popular artist is not so happy with the attitude towards street art in his hometown of Brisbane, after being arrested in 2014.
 The unlucky Lister had actually been painting a house at the invitation of the owner and was driving away when pulled over by police in Woolloongabba for a random breath test.
 It was discovered there were 12 outstanding warrants against Lister dating back to 2009 and he was arrested on 12 willful damage and graffiti charges.